Quotations and Allusions in

 Gaius and Titius, The Green Book

 This book is The Control of Language: A critical approach to reading and writing, by Alex King and Martin Ketley, published in 1939.
-“Gaius” and “Titius” are, in classical Latin, generally representative standard fictitious names; in colloquial Italian, un tizio is still used as a word for “a guy”, “a fellow”.
+“Gaius” and “Titius” are, in classical Latin, generally representative standard fictitious names.
+In modern colloquial Italian, un tizio is still in use as a word for “a guy”, “a fellow”.

 the well-known story of Coleridge at the waterfall

-appears to be referring to a passage in Dorothy Wordsworth’s Recollections of a Tour in Scotland, A.D.
+be referring to a passage in Dorothy Wordsworth’s Recollections of a Tour

-for the way he cites it.
-There are considerable differences with the original
+way he cites it.
+There are considerable differences with the original account,

 ... we had different views of the Linn.
 We sat upon a bench, placed for the sake of one of these views, whence we looked down upon the waterfall, and over the open country ...
 A lady and gentleman, more expeditious tourists than ourselves, came to the spot; they left us at the seat, and we found them again at another station above the Falls.
 Coleridge, who is always good-natured enough to enter into conversation with anybody whom he meets in his way, began to talk with the gentleman, who observed that it was a majestic waterfall.
 Coleridge was delighted with the accuracy of the epithet, particularly as he had been settling in his own mind the precise meaning of the words grand, majestic, sublime, etc., and had discussed the subject with William at some length the day before.
 “Yes, sir,” says Coleridge, “it is a majestic waterfall.”
 “Sublime and beautiful,” replied his friend.
 Poor Coleridge could make no answer, and, not very desirous to continue the conversation, came to us and related the story, laughing heartily.